 The IZA Journal of Labor Economics belongs to the family of field journals in the IZA Journal Series with Springer, also including: (i) the IZA Journal of Migration, (ii) the IZA Journal of Labor Policy, (iii) the IZA Journal of European Labor Studies, and (iv) the IZA Journal of Labor & Development.
 Each journal publishes 24 articles per year, where each article should be about 10,000 words (including tables, figures and references).

-Richard Blundell receives IZA Prize in Labor Economics 2012 for his outstanding contributions to the advancement of labor economics.
+Dan Hamermesh receives IZA Prize in Labor Economics 2013 in recognition of his fundamental contributions to the analysis of labor demand.
 The IZA Prize of 50,000 euros is considered the most prestigious science award in labor economics worldwide.
 For further information, see here.

 SpringerOpen is Springer’s new suite of open access journals which will cover all disciplines.
 SpringerOpen journals are fully and immediately open access and will publish articles under the Creative Commons Attribution license.
 This makes it easy for authors to fully comply with open access mandates and retain copyright.
 SpringerOpen journals combine open access and our expertise in delivering high-quality and rapid publications, from online submission systems and in-depth peer review to an efficient, author-friendly production process.